taikowiki/taikowiki-svelte/docs/api.md

     all?: ['true'] // If "true", server will send all song rating datas.
 If not, server will only send top 50 song rating datas.
 }
 ```

-Retrieves the login status and the user's nickname or IP address.

 ###